DzenisKajevic/SolidityNethereumProject/README.txt

 - Optionally:
  + Add a counter for collisions, AKA. score counter (started working on it, but it might be a waste of time atm)
+ + Score uploader for the blockchain
+ + Maybe make the contract more complex by adding Upgradeable(?) or something else.
+ Not sure how that would work with Nethereum though;
+ probably not so well...
- + Add a "skip login" option
+ + Add a "skip login" option -> no need, the player can just generate a new account in a split second and continue